modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 end 'M';
 ```

-The base-clock of a `partition` must be given by a `Clock`-expression without references to other clocks.
-The clock of a `subpartition` must be given by a (clock conversion) expression of the current base-clock, and there may be more than one `subpartition` having the same relation to the base-clock.

-The solver method for discretized continuous-time equations is given by a `solverMethod` specification after the `subpartition`'s clock-clause.
+A `partition` begins with the definition of all clocks belonging to the base-partition and its sub-partitions.
+A clock is only accessible within the `partition` where it is declared, and may only be used to define other clocks and to specify the `clock` of a `subpartition`.

+A sub-partition begins with the `subpartition` keyword, followed by a specification of some sub-partition details in the form of the named argument syntax.
+The following are the only valid named arguments:
+- `clock` `=` _clock-name_
+- `solverMethod` `=` _method-name_

+Here, _clock-name_ must be the name of a `Clock` declared within the current `partition`, and `method-name` must be a constant `String` expression.
+`clock` is required for every `subpartition`.
-It is only required when the sub-partition contains continuous-time equations.
+`solverMethod` is only required when the sub-partition contains continuous-time equations, and specifies the time discretization method.
+It is an error if a named argument is specified multiple times.

 In the equations and algorithms of a `subpartition`, references to variables from the continuous-time partition must appear inside the Flat Modelica unary `sample(…)` operator.
 Similarly, references to variables from another sub-partition must appear inside the `noClock(…)` or `previous(…)` operators.